mihajlo-perendija/ASVSP/README.md

 - [Police Stations](https://data.cityofchicago.org/Public-Safety/Police-Stations/z8bn-74gv) - Consists of data about police stations - located at *consumers/map/Police_Stations.csv*
 - [Boundaries - Police Districts](https://data.cityofchicago.org/Public-Safety/Boundaries-Police-Districts-current-/fthy-xz3r) - Exported as geojson, represents police district boundaries - located at *consumers/map/Boundaries - Police Districts (current).geojson*
 - Census Data By Community Area - Found in pdf form, transformed to csv, consists of data about population in all community areas in Chicago - located at *data/Census_Data_By_Community_Area.csv*
-- Not used in project but available in repo: Police Beats, Census Data - Socioeconomics data
+- Not used in project but available in repositry: Police Beats, Census Data - Socioeconomics data

 Preparation of data:
-After downloading "Crimes - 2001 to Present" dataset it should be split in two files:
+After downloading *"Crimes - 2001 to Present"* dataset it should be split in two files:
 - data_batch.csv - Consisting of the majority of the data from the dataset as it is used in batch processing of historical data.
 This file should be placed in *data* folder.
 - data_realtime.csv - Consisting of the last, small part of the dataset as it will be used to generate "new" data for real-time processing.
 This file should be placed in *producer* folder.
-Also, it should be cleaned of Null values for locations.
+Also, it should be cleaned of empty values for locations.

 # Architecture